-Situated on the west of the Iberian Peninsula, surrounded by Spain and the Atlantic Ocean, Portugal's beauty abounds with long stretches of white beach and upward arching mountains.
-A population of just over 10 million leaves plenty of room for expats to enjoy themselves and explore its architectural treasures and archaeological gems without the claustrophobia of large crowds.
+Situated on the west of the Iberian Peninsula, surrounded by Spain and the Atlantic Ocean, Portugal's beauty abounds with long stretches of white beaches and imposing mountains.
+A population of just over 10 million leaves plenty of room for expats to enjoy themselves and explore Portugal's architectural treasures and archaeological gems without the claustrophobia of large crowds.

 Expats moving to Portugal are more often than not self-confessed sun lovers.
 The long, hot summers are certainly one of its greatest lures, and many move to the country to enjoy their retirement on its warm shores.

 Portugal is well positioned in regard to the rest of Europe, with air links to most destinations from the main airports at Faro, Porto and Lisbon.
 Expats looking for natural beauty, friendly people, good weather and a slower pace of life will love living in Portugal.

 Neighbouring countries: Spain